motazsaad/ai-csci4304/expert-system/ReadMe.md

 `Patterns` are just `Facts` containing **Pattern Conditional Elements** instead of regular data.
 They are used only in the *LHS* of a rule.

-If you don't provide the content of a pattern as a **PCE**, PyKnow will enclose the value in a `LiteralPCE` automatically for you.
+If you don't provide the content of a pattern as a **PCE**, Experta will enclose the value in a `LiteralPCE` automatically for you.

 Also, you can't declare any Fact containing a **PCE**, if you do, you